Roohit12/Roohit12/README.md

 Web developer
 -------------

-I am a mechanical engineer , I have started coding seriously from previous year 22 ,the front End UI/UX fascinate me.
+I am a mechanical engineer , I have started coding seriously from previous year 22 ,the front End UI/UX fascinates me.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [bishtrohit590@gmail.com](mailto:bishtrohit590@gmail.com)